sch3fr/StudyDump/JOURNAL.md

 I'm really interested in LaTeX.
 I think it would be great for note taking in my upcoming classes.
 Not sure if it is related to coding, but whatever.
 ## 16-SEP-21
 I'm really tired these days, no idea why.
 While I don't think todays contributions are gonna be somewhat groundbreaking, I hope to write at least a frew lines of code.
+## 17-SEP-21
+I feel like quitting today.
+But I have come so far, it would be a shame to quit now.
+I just need to push through these days, and I hope things will get better again soon.